estrizal/Discord-bot-with-personality-AI-FREE/README.md

 ![image](https://github.com/estrizal/Discord-bot-with-personality-AI-FREE/assets/87994109/392a8e1c-abaa-48f7-8e5e-cda972d50ff6)

 Step 5:
-*Change the things in "Default{" thingy to block potentially harmful responses from the bot* By default, it's said to block NO HARMFUL responses.
-And bot can behave really mean/toxic too.
+*Change the things in "Default{" thingy to block potentially harmful responses from the bot*.
+By default, it's set to block NO HARMFUL responses.
+And bot can behave really mean/toxic too if you keep it to default.
 ![image](https://github.com/estrizal/Discord-bot-with-personality-AI-FREE/assets/87994109/43164300-b01d-4123-b724-f2ec1b8a7856)

 Step 6: